udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

 Here is a link to the [video][OH]

 #What is Full-Stack Web Development?
-- what is front-end?
-- what is back-end?
-- full-stack is the combination of those
-- you know all aspects of making a web application
+Full-Stack Web Development is a combination of front-end and back-end web development; a full-stack web developer is, in essence, a generalist.

+Front-End web development is all about 3 main technologies: HTML, CSS, and JavaScript.
+These are rendered and run by a browser after being served to the browser by a server.

+Back-End web development is all about the servers themselves, which access and store data by connecting to the front-end.

+Full-Stack Web Development combines the two, essentially doing everything involved with a website.

 #What is the Full-Stack Web Developer Nanodegree about?
+The Full-Stack Web Developer Nanodegree (or FSND, for short) is mostly about the back-end of web development.
+It assumes that you have a moderate knowledge of HTML, CSS, and JavaScript before you begin the Nanodegree.

-- work with a lot of different tools and technologies
+In the FSND, you'll work with a lot of different tools and technologies.
+In particular, you'll work with:
-    - databases
+    - Databases (Including Relational (SQL) Databases)
     - Google App Engine
-    - Flask, a Python web framework (like webapp2)
+    - Flask, a Python web framework (much like webapp2)
-    - OAuth - think facebook or google sign-in with your app
+    - OAuth - Think Facebook or Google sign-in with your app
-    - virtual machines (what are these?)
-- build web applications and host them
-- learn a lot of new things
-- will set you up well for future projects
+    - Virtual Machines
+    - Git / Github

+You will also build web applications and host them yourselves.
+Your Python skills will improve, as will your ability to use documentation.
+The FSND will teach you quite a lot, and it will set you up well for future projects you may want to build yourself.
+You'll be able to prototype just about any website with what you learn in the Full Stack Web Developer Nanodegree.

+The main programming language you'll be using will be Python; you will use some HTML, CSS, and play around with Javascript a bit, but mostly you'll be using Python.
+You will also learn SQL, allowing you to play around with databases.

+You'll dive into both the Flask framework and virtual machines quite a bit in the Full Stack Web Developer Nanodegree.

+######What is a framework?
+The general problem of web development is very broad; it has many kinds of websites, applications, users, and devices, so there is a lot of work to do to make a web application to function.
+A framework tries to make that simpler by giving you the tools to build an application.
+For instance, a framework will give you a system to handle HTTP requests and turning them into function calls.
+It's something that every website will have to do it somehow, and it's an abstract thing, so a framework will do it for you.
+The framework you use in the Intro to Programming Nanodegree (i.e. IPND) is webapp2; we'll use Flask with Google App Engine in FSND.
+The most popular framework for Python is Django, but Flask is up there as well.
+The Full Stack Web Developer Nanodegree doesn't us Django as Django does so much for you that it is more difficult to teach from, so it goes over Flask, a microframework.

+Before diving into detail about the Full-Stack Web Developer Nanodegree, we should go over what is expected prerequisite knowledge.

-#What is expected pre-requisite knowledge?
+#What is expected pre-requisite knowledge for the Full-Stack Web Developer Nanodegree?
-- Front-End experience
+- Basic Front-End Web Devlopment
-    - you will be designing web applications
-    - not a whole lot of JS is required
+    - You'll need to know basic HTML and CSS, and there will be Javascript provided for you in exerercizes that it will be helpful to be able to read and understand.
+Not much Javascript knowledge is required.
+    - IPND already provides you with this background!
 - Basic Python experience
-    - functions
-    - classes
-    - loops
-    - that’s pretty much all you need to start. we teach you the rest
+    - Writing Functions, loops, using OOP, writing Classes
+    - Stage 3 of IPND will overlap some with the first course in FSND
+    - You will need to be comfortable using documentation and looking up how to use tools

 ###What gaps may need to be filled in from IPND (the Intro to Programming Nanodegree)?
-- you’re ready!
+- You’re ready to dive right into FSND after you finish IPND!
+For guidence if you are desiding between the Full Stack Web Developer Nanodegree and the Front End Web Developer Nanodegree:
-- Full-Stack IF you like Python
+- Choose the Full-Stack Web Developer Nanodegree if you really like Python and enjoyed the sections of IPND dealing with Python
-- Front-End IF you like working with HTML/CSS more
+- Choose the Front-End Web Developer Nanodegree if you prefer working with HTML and CSS

+If you are worried you don't have enough experience to jump right in, we can take a look at what you will (or did) learn in IPND:

-####What a student will know after finishing the Intro to Programming Nanodegree:
+#####What you learn in the Intro to Programming Nanodegree

 #####From Stage 1:
-  Comfort using HTML and basic CSS, and a comfort with how CSS and HTML work
+  In Stage 1 of the Intro to Programming Nanodegree, you will learn the basics of HTML and CSS, as well as how they fit together.
+You'll get practice with developing your own static web pages, building the foundations with HTML and formatting them with CSS.
+You'll learn a variety of HTML tags and attributes, as well as how to use them.

+You will also learn how to use various tools common in programming, like a text editor (we use Sublime Text).

 #####From Stage 2:
-  The basics of Python, including:
+In stage 2 you will learn the basics of Python, including:
   1. Strings
   2. Loops (for and while)
   3. Variables